EtherealEngine/etherealengine-docs/docs/3_concepts/readme.md

 # Concepts

-In this section you will find out regarding different concepts of XREngine.
+In this section you will find out regarding different concepts of Ethereal Engine.